-- You can only enrol in a maximum of 25% of your total course externally or Online.
+- You can only enrol in a maximum of one third of your total course externally or online.

-- You must maintain at least one internal unit enrolment per study period, including the final study period.
+- You must maintain at least one internal unit enrolment per study period.

-If you are planning to undertake external or fully online units you must first seek approval from your Student Services Office.
+If you are planning to undertake external or fully online units you must first seek approval from your Student Service Office.